How to Run a Roundtable Discussion in 7 Simple Steps

 What is a roundtable discussion?

-A roundtable discussion is an organized conversation with one moderator, several chosen speakers that bring a variety of perspectives to a subject, and an audience who may simply observe or participate by asking questions.
+A roundtable discussion is an organized conversation with one moderator, several chosen speakers who bring a variety of perspectives to a subject, and an audience who may simply observe or participate by asking questions.
 Some events use the roundtable discussion format as a breakout exercise for small groups during a conference or lecture.

 Explore how to run a roundtable discussion in 7 simple steps: